 8. Authorized signatories on surety documents Yes No In the past twelve months, has your office added/lost personnel who are/were authorized to make claims decisions for the subject surety?
 If 'Yes', was the Commission notified in writing of this change?

-9. Time-Loss Claims Yes No Are requests made to physicians for PPI ratings in all instances of surgery, or where the physician has listed restrictions?
+T 1 9.
+Time-Loss Claims Yes No Are requests made to physicians for PPI ratings in all instances of surgery, or where the physician has listed restrictions?
 In the request for PPI, are restrictions and an opinion on the likelihood of future medical care also requested?
 Are multiple PPI ratings averaged?
-On claims where PPI ratings are not averaged is claimant advised of his right to challenge the decision to pay the ratings without averaging?

-10. Medical-Only Claims Yes No Are checks to providers mailed promptly as billed?
+1 10.
+Medical-Only Claims Yes No Are checks to providers mailed promptly as billed?
 Do you instruct providers to send bills and notes to your local office?

-11. Fatality and Total Perm Claims Yes No

-Are annual SOP updates reports sent to Industrial Commission during the first

-quarter

-of each year on fatalities and total perms?

-Are you aware an Affidavit of Due Diligence is to accompany requests

-for an IC Order regarding fatalities for whom no dependents have been

-located?

-12. Denied Claim Handling Yes No Are denial letters sent to claimant and copied to filed electronically with the Industrial Commission?
+11 F-4-14 1 T-4-1 D Cl-2 X 7 NT- 11.
+Fatality and Total Perm Claims Yes No Are annual reports sent to Industrial Commission during the first quarter of each year on fatalities and total perms?
+Are you aware an Affidavit of Due Diligence is to accompany requests for an IC Order regarding fatalities for whom no dependents have been located?
+12. Denied Claim Handling Yes No Are denial letters sent to claimant and filed electronically with the Industrial Commission?
 Does your denial letter provide specific reason(s) for the denial?
 If denial is for lack of medical causality, do you always have in hand the supporting medical opinion prior to issuing the denial?
 If the Employer sends the claimant to a designated provider, and the claim is subsequently denied, will you pay for that medical visit?
 Is medical treatment ever denied because the need for that treatment has been apportioned between the work injury and a pre-existing condition that is not part of another work comp claim?
 Do you deny claims based on non-receipt of a medical release form signed by the claimant, sometimes labeled as "non-cooperation"?
 Are denials made within 30 days of receipt of the claim?

-13. Reserves Yes No

-Is the reserve-setting authority of each in-state examiner commensurate with

-their authority to approve medical and indemnity benefits?
+13. Reserves Yes No Is the reserve-setting authority of each in-state examiner commensurate with their authority to approve medical and indemnity benefits?
 What is the reserve authority for your adjusters?

-Medical Only:

-Time-Loss:

-Do reserves above a certain level require approval by a person outside of
+Medical Only: Time-Loss: Do reserves above a certain level require approval by a person outside of Idaho?
+If Yes, Name & Phone: Have reserves ever been insufficient to pay obligations already due?

-Idaho?

-If Yes: Name &

-phone:

-Have reserves ever been insufficient to pay obligations already due?
+14. Final Reports

-14. Summaries of PaymentFinal Reports Yes No Within 120 days of the termination of disability, do you send to the IC a with the Commission within 30 days of closure?
+with the Commission within 30 days of

-5. Medical Fee Review Yes No
+15. Medical Fee Review Yes No

-Does your office employ a medical fee review vendor?

-If Yes: Name:

-Address:

-City/State/Zip:

-Phone:

-Does the local adjuster have authority and capability to override vendor recommendations?

-Does the review vendor always review according to the Idaho Fee Schedule, when such is applicable?
+Does the review vendor always review when such is applicable? v according to the Idaho Fee Schedule,

 Does the EOB/EOR provide the local address and phone number?

-16. Travel Expense Reimbursement Yes No Does your office sometimes pay less than the amount specified for travel reimbursement to authorized medical appointments?
-Does your office anticipate travel expenses and automatically send a reimbursement form to the claimant?
+16. Travel Expense Reimbursement Yes No

+Does your office anticipate travel experiment form to the claimant? enses and automatically send a

 Reviewed and completed by:

-Printed Name
+Printed Name Surety/Adjuster/Self-Insured Com pany nan - ne

-Surety/Adjuster/Self-Insured Company name

-Signature

-Date
+Signature Date